A More Equal Future

 4. The Workability Argument

 The argument here is that the SMA does not exist in vacuum.
 Marriages created under the SMA give rise to rights and liabilities outside the SMA.
 For instance, if a Hindu husband dies without a will, his property devolves in the first instance to his wife and kids, as per the Hindu Succession Act, 1956.
 In the case of a queer marriage, there may not be a wife.
 How then would the property devolve?
-The court will necessarily have to tamper with (interpret/modify) words in other legislations, the union argues, which is beyond the scope of the case—the court is avowedly looking only at the SMA.
+The court will necessarily have to tamper with (interpret/modify) words in other legislation, the union argues, which is beyond the scope of the case—the court is avowedly looking only at the SMA.

 [1] Progression can be traced through reading of NALSA (2014 SC), Puttaswamy (2017 SC) Navtej (2018 SC), Shakti Vahini (2018 SC), and Shafin Jahan (2018 SC), Laxmibai Chandaragi B. (2021 SC), Dipika Singh v CAT (2022 SC).